-If the magnet is positioned on a 67 mm radius it will sit snugly against the bearing flange plate on the end of the auger.
+If the magnet is positioned on a 67mm radius it will sit snugly against the bearing flange plate on the end of the auger.

-1 Drill a hole 5.5 mm diameter in the auger end-plate.

-2 Fit an M6 fibre washer between the magnet and the end plate.

-3 Secure the magnet using an M6 Taptite bolt.
+- 1 Drill a hole 5.5mm diameter in the auger end-plate. - 2 Fit an M6 fibre washer between the magnet and the end plate. - 3 Secure the magnet using an M6 Taptite bolt.

-Do not overtighten the fixing bolt.
+ot over-tighten the fixing bolt.